Custom vibrations and other ways to shake up your smartphone messages

 Of course you love your friends and family.
 But you don’t necessarily want your phone to ping you every single time one of them shares something on Facebook Messenger.
 This is especially true for those group chats where people casually chat all day long.

 If you need a break from notifications, you can mute specific threads.
-This means that you won’t receive new message notifications about that particular conversation for a certain period of time.
+This means you won’t receive new message notifications about that particular conversation for a certain period of time.
 If you get curious, you can still check a muted conversation manually.
 Or just practice patience and catch up with everything after the silent period has ended.

-2. Take advantage of the online platform
+Take advantage of the online platform

-3. Search through chats in Gmail
+Search chats in Gmail

-4. Format the text
+Format the text

 On a Windows machine, hit Ctrl+B to make text bold, Ctrl+I for italics, and Ctrl+U for underline.
 If you’re working on macOS rather than Windows, you can employ the same commands, but replace Ctrl with the Cmd key.